mtavares21/TOP-Battleship/README.md

 To build this game the first step was building the game logic in a Test Driven Development, using Jest to run the tests.

-This unit tested part of the project works as and API to isolate the game logic, with public methods that are then used to build the game interface.
+This unit tested part of the project works as an API to isolate the game logic, with public methods that are then used to build the game interface.

-The UI components are build using React, with the help of React DnD(drag and drop) for the players to place their ships of the board.
+The UI components were built using React, with the help of React DnD(drag and drop) for the players to place their ships on the board.

 ### Challenges